VCurry20/-pands-problem-sheet/README.md

 print ( " Your BMI is {}".format (BMI))
 ```

 This Program asks the user to input their name and greets them.
-The user is then asked for their height and weight and from this the program calculates their BMI.
+The user is then asked to input their height in CM, which is converted to Metres.
+This is then confirmed to the user.
+The Users weight is then requested and confirmed.
+Height and Weight are saved as variables allowing multiple users to use the program inputting their own specific data.
+Height and Weight are formatted as floats as opposed to string input from questions.
+These variables are then passed through the formula.
+The last output the user sees is their BMI confirmed to them.

-BMI formula (weight / (height * height), 2)
+> BMI formula (weight / (height * height), 2)

 References:

 - Kings Weightloss Clinic, BMI Checker (No Date), http://www.kingsweightlossclinics.co.uk/resources/bmi-checker/ (Accessed: February 2021)
 - Stack Overflow, BMI Calculator Python (2014), https://stackoverflow.com/questions/20405610/bmi-calculator-in-python/50386292#:~:text=')%20while%20input%20%3D%3D%20'imperial,which%20means%20you%20are%20underweight.
 (Accessed: February 2021)
 - Code Review, Simple BMI Calculator (2020) https://codereview.stackexchange.com/questions/217751/simple-bmi-calculator-python-3 (Accessed: February 2021)
 - Slimming World, BMI Calculator (No Date) https://www.slimmingworld.ie/bmi-calculator (Accessed: February 2021)